 This running shoe isn’t necessarily breathable, and there are a handful of reasons to explain why.
 Since the energy Boost 2.0 ATR is naturally designed to be used in poor weather conditions, it only makes sense to block the interior of the shoe (as well as the runner’s feet obviously) from getting wet.
 If this shoe were to excel in breathable characteristics, it would be very likely that rain would easily seep through the upper.
 This raises the question “what about sweat

 ?”
-There is no highlight regardless sweat release, so if you like added coolness on top of a dry foot, weigh your options before making a final decision.
+There is no highlight regardless of the sweat release, so if you like added coolness on top of a dry foot, weigh your options before making a final decision.

 Being a shoe that is designed for unstable terrain, runners are going to want something that will keep their feet comfortable, regardless of the rough surface.
 Adidas’ foam technology makes the Energy Boost 2.0 ATR that much enjoyable to wear.
 This shoe will continue to feel soft no matter what type of weather condition you are running in.
 This shoe has a soft textile lining which offers a natural fit.
 The seamless fit feels almost like a sock, so don’t be afraid to try running without socks after properly breaking the shoe in.
 These shoes have such a high amount of cushioning, that you might want to wear them just to walk in.

 Wearers have been very fond of the look of the Adidas Energy Boost 2.0 ATR.
 This shoe has the perfect mix of slightly loud colors and calm colors.
 The overlays in this shoe are placed right at the midfoot, with the three Adidas